Michigan Wolverines men's soccer

 The Michigan Wolverines men's soccer team is the intercollegiate soccer program representing the University of Michigan.
-The school competes in the Big Ten Conference in Division I of the National Collegiate Athletic Association (NCAA).
+The school competes in the Big Ten Conference, in Division I of the National Collegiate Athletic Association (NCAA).

 History

 Soccer became a varsity sport at the University of Michigan in 2000.
 The team plays at the U-M Soccer Stadium that was built in 2010.
+Additionally in 2010, they won the Big Ten Conference, featuring as runner-ups 4 times.
+In the 2024 season, their record was: